You need java to run this

 If you are a neurotic tourist (such as any character in a Woody Allen movie), then go ahead, call every casa 3 months ahead of time and satisfy your need for security.

-RATES SHOWN ON OUR LISTINGS • TYPICAL BUDGET PER PERSON
+RATES SHOWN ON OUR LISTINGS • A BUDGET PER PERSON

 ie 20-25cuc or 35-40cuc are according to Low or High Seasons.